pick8chu/pick8chu.github.io/pages/algorithm/priority_queue_vs_vector.md

 1. When you have to sort whenever you push elements : priority queue is way efficient.
 2. However, all you need is 1 time sort at the end: vector is better.
 <br />
 <br />
-Interesting result, but the result seems pretty obvious.
+Interesting result, but the result seems pretty predictable since they were made for different purposes.